javascriptFundamentalists/stock-data-visualizer/README.md

 have the root Component manage all state, including I/O operations.
 In this case, since data changes will cause children to update as needed, there is no need to manage local state at the UI Component level.
-Alternatively, one may wish to have a completely independent Component that operates asyncronously with the rest of the app.
-This pattern is also supported and the component in `src/components/FundamentalsComponent.js` demonstrate this technique.
+Alternatively, one may wish to have a completely independent Component that operates asyncronously.
+This pattern is also supported.
+The component in `src/components/FundamentalsComponent.js` demonstrates this technique.

 ### Declaring a component